Laura6826/pands-weekly-tasks/README.md

 ## **2. How to get started**

-In order to run the files, you will need to ensure that you have access to the correct softwear.
+In order to run the files, you will need to ensure that you have access to the correct software.
-I would recommend downloading the following applications (ensuring sufficent space on your hard drive prior to installation):
+I would recommend downloading the following applications (ensuring sufficient space on your hard drive prior to installation):

 1. Anaconda (if Anaconda is too large, miniconda would also suffice).\
 Wikipedia defines Anaconda as;